Chroustovice: History

 The first written mention of Chroustovice is from 1349.
 In 1418, it became a market town.
 Until the 16th century, the estate was owned by various lower noblemen and the owners often changed.
 In the 16th century, Chroustovice was bought by the Slavata of Chlum family, who annexed it to the Košumberk estate.
 Zachariáš Slavata of Chlum had rebuilt the local fortress into a Renaissance castle.

 In 1663, Chroustovice was bought by a branch of the Kolowrat family.
 In 1676, Count František Karel Libštejnský of Kolowrat had demolished the old castle and replaced it with a new Baroque one.
 In 1779, it was acquired by the Kinsky family.
 The last feudal owners of Chroustovice was the Thurn und Taxis family, which purchased the estate in 1823.

 Transport

-The I/17 road from Čáslav to Zámrsk passes through the market town.
+The I/17 road from Čáslav to Zámrsk runs through the market town.
 The D35 motorway briefly crosses the municipal territory in the north.

 In the northern tip of the municipal territory is the train station Uhersko, located on the Kolín–Česká Třebová railway line.
 It is named after the neighbouring village of Uhersko.